Discriminant of symmetric matrices as a sum of squares and the orthogonal group: General discriminants

 \section{General discriminants}

-Let $G$ be a compact Lie group (over $\mr$) with a (smooth) representation on the finite dimensional real vector space $V$.
-Denote by $\mr[V]$ the algebra of real valued polynomial functions on $V$ (the {\it coordinate ring of $V$} in the terminology of algebraic geometry).
-There is an induced representation of $G$ on $\mr[V]$ given by the formula $(g\cdot f)(v):=f(g^{-1}v)$ ($g\in G$, $v\in V$, $f\in \mr[V]$).
-Note that the homogeneous components of $\mr[V]$ are $G$-stable.
-By a {\it $G$-invariant} we mean a polynomial $f\in\mr[V]$ with $g\cdot f=f$ for all $g\in G$.
+Let $G$ be a compact Lie group (over ${\mathbb{R}}$) with a (smooth) representation on the finite dimensional real vector space $V$.
+Denote by ${\mathbb{R}}[V]$ the algebra of real valued polynomial functions on $V$ (the {\it coordinate ring of $V$} in the terminology of algebraic geometry).
+There is an induced representation of $G$ on ${\mathbb{R}}[V]$ given by the formula $(g\cdot f)(v):=f(g^{-1}v)$ ($g\in G$, $v\in V$, $f\in {\mathbb{R}}[V]$).
+Note that the homogeneous components of ${\mathbb{R}}[V]$ are $G$-stable.
+By a {\it $G$-invariant} we mean a polynomial $f\in{\mathbb{R}}[V]$ with $g\cdot f=f$ for all $g\in G$.
+The following statement is just a reformulation of the well known fact that since $G$ is compact, for any finite dimensional representation of $G$ there exists a $G$-invariant symmetric, positive definite bilinear form on the underlying vector space.

-\begin{lemma} Any finite dimensional $G$-stable subspace $W$ in $\mr[V]$ has an $\mr$-basis $h_1,\ldots,h_n$ such that $H:=\sum_{i=1}^nh_i^2$ is $G$-invariant.
+\begin{lemma} Any finite dimensional $G$-stable subspace $W$ in ${\mathbb{R}}[V]$ has an ${\mathbb{R}}$-basis $h_1,\ldots,h_n$ such that $H:=\sum_{i=1}^nh_i^2$ is $G$-invariant.
 Moreover, the zero locus of the polynomial $H$ in $V$ coincides with the common zero locus of the elements of $W$. \end{lemma}

-\begin{proof} This is just a reformulation of the well known fact that since $G$ is compact, for any finite dimensional representation of $G$ there exists a $G$-invariant scalar product (i.e. a symmetric, positive definite bilinear form) on the underlying vector space.
-Fix a $G$-invariant scalar product on $W$, choose an orthonormal basis $h_1,\ldots,h_n$ in $W$, and set $H:=\sum_{i=1}^nh_i^2$.
-The orthonormality of the $h_i$ means that for each $g\in G$, we have $g\cdot h_j=\sum_{i=1}^n A_{ij}(g)h_i$, where $(A_{ij}(g))_{n\times n}$ is a real orthogonal matrix.
-Consequently,